phonexicum/pam-mpi-cmc/README.md

 PAM algorithm description can be found on [Algowiki project (russian only)](https://algowiki-project.org/ru/Partitioning_Around_Medoids_(PAM))

 PAM algorithm must not be mixed with *k-medoids* algorithm.
 PAM is based on two phases: *BUILD* and *SWAP*, - each iteration of SWAP phase search for some element in a given set of elements to replace one of already selected *medoids* (cluster centers) to minimize objective function.

+# Temporary notes

+home directory is not seen from the processes to pass information to your programm put files into:
+`~/_scratch`